20 Jul New Puppy: Puppy Raising Tips and Surviving the First Day to Night

 First puppy?
 Second Puppy?
 No matter how much experience you have raising puppies or owning dogs, the first few days or weeks with a new puppy in the house will have its adorable ups and poopy downs.
+We all could use some professional guidance, tips and tricks to surviving the first week of a new puppy in the house.
 If you are wondering half of the time if you are doing things right then read this!
-As a family who has raised and trained 200+ puppies in our home and help families in their homes, we have some expert advice on how to make this process organized, fun, and as accident free as possible.
+As a family who has raised and trained hundreds of puppies in our home and help families in their homes, we have some expert advice on how to make this process organized, fun, and as accident free as possible.

 Step one: Have all your ducks in a row